 Feeling his age and having saved his money, Leroy decided to retire from show business after his final film role in the revenge B-movie Avenging Angel (1985).
 He spent his remaining days visiting and reminiscing with his friends, and often set up shop at the local watering hole where he entertained the customers with his stories.
-Leroy died in Los Angeles on December 11, 1993, and for some reason was buried in San Antonio at the Fort Sam Houston National Cemetery.
+Leroy died in Los Angeles on December 11, 1993, and buried in San Antonio.

 29° 28.608, -098° 25.349